 Bone marrow donation

-Collecting stem cells from bone marrow is a type of surgery and is done in the operating room.
-You'll be given an anesthetic for the procedure.
-Needles will be inserted through the skin and into the bone to draw the marrow out of the bone.
-This process usually takes one to two hours.
+Collecting stem cells from bone marrow is a type of surgery done in the operating room.
+Anesthesia is used for the procedure to keep donors from feeling pain.
+Needles are inserted through the skin and into the back of the pelvic bone to draw the marrow out of the bone.
+This process usually takes 1 to 2 hours.

 Peripheral blood stem cell donation